Shopify/polaris/polaris.shopify.com/content/getting-started/components-lifecycle.md

 ### Requirements for deprecation

-- Documentation exists for the deprecation and includes any alternative components.
+- Documentation exists for the deprecation and includes any alternative components
-- The component includes deprecation warnings when used.
+- The component includes deprecation warnings when used
-- The removal date has been announced and is at least one month away from the release date of the package that removes the component.
+- The removal date has been announced and is at least one month away from the release date of the package that removes the component
-- Manual and automated migration paths are documented and have been available for at least one month.
+- Manual and automated migration paths are documented and have been available for at least one month